nyakowint/xsoverlay-keyboard-osc/README.md

   it does not use OSCQuery as of writing, so this is probably your issue)
 - Reset your OSC config?

-If this plugin's settings dont show up in the menu, or the pages are white/blank it's likely:
+If the chat button or the settings section don't show up, it's likely:

 - XSOverlay has updated enough to break the plugin (most likely)
-- You are using an outdated version of the plugin (check releases)
+- You are using an outdated version of the plugin (check releases), or 2.0.0 on a build older than beta 688
-- You are using a custom theme and it is conflicting somehow. (this update isn't out tho)
+- You are using a custom theme and it is conflicting somehow
 - something else, pls create a github issue

 For other concerns or help please create an issue or discussion post.